 1. Youth Policy Governance

-Nevertheless, according to the Act on Social Services (lov om social service, Lbk nr.
-1287 af 28/08/2020) the municipalities must develop a coherent children and youth policy.
-According to the act, municipal services must contribute to children and young people’s development, well-being and independence.
+At the local level, the municipalities must develop a coherent children and youth policy that contributes to children and young people’s development, well-being and independence (Lov om social service, LBK nr 170 af 24/01/2022).
 The children and youth policy must ensure a connection between the general and preventive measures and the measures aimed at children and young people with special needs.
-This includes day care, primary and secondary schools, healthcare, the voluntary sector and special needs measures for children and young people.
+The children and youth policies include day care, primary and secondary schools, healthcare, leisure activities, the voluntary sector and special needs measures.